mike-tuxedo/reactiveHtml/README.md

     const paragraph = document.createElement('p');
     paragraph.innerHTML = 'This is a new node with reactive value {name} in it.';
     document.getElementById('newNodes').appendChild(paragraph);
-    /* If you manually manipulate the dom, you have to call reparse(node). */ /* For performance reasons, the store doesn't track every dom change by default. */ store.reparse(paragraph);
+    // If you manually manipulate the DOM, call reparse(node)! store.reparse(paragraph);
   }
 </script>
 ```

-## License
+## 📜 License

-MIT
+MIT – Use it, hack it, share it! 😄
+## 💬 Feedback

+Love it?
+Hate it?
+Want more features?
+Open an issue or just ⭐️ the repo!

+May your HTML be ever reactive! 🤖✨